abey79/vpype/README.md

 Options:
   -v, --verbose
+  -I, --include PATH  Load commands from a command file.
   --help              Show this message and exit.

 Commands: